PedroDaim/YFinance_Data_Pipeline/README.md

 ⭐ **Star this repo if you found it helpful!**

 License
-This project is open-sourced under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.